 - Medication is not an ‘escape’ from challenges or emotional pain.
 Generally, medication helps you be more present to process those challenges and allows psychotherapy to work more effectively with your mind

-- Medication is often helpful to get you over a ‘hump’ in life, be it high anxiety or depression, and helps your brain learn how to function in a more healthy manner so that then the medication can be removed
+- Medication is often helpful to get you over a stubborn ‘hump’ in a mental health issue, and helps your brain learn how to function in a more healthy manner so you can then taper off the medication once your mind has adjusted back to a healthier normal

 - We only recommend medication when it’s needed, and when it’s needed, it can be a life saver

-- You may be medicating already with pot, alcohol, excessive caffeine or other substances.
-The health impact of recreational drugs on your body is often worse than the impact of targeted drugs
+- You may be medicating already without realizing it, using pot, alcohol, excessive caffeine or other substances to relieve emotional pain, provide distraction, reduce anxiety and stress, and feel better.
+Most recreational drugs are globally acting on the body and organ systems, tiring you out while targeting areas you don’t need.
+The health impact of recreational drugs on your body is often worse than the impact of targeted medications tailored for a specific effect.

 I like to Treat Things Naturally.
 Is that OK?

 Sure.
 We prefer natural approaches as well.
 The question is, what is the health impact of the issue you’re dealing with?
 We are experts in the treatment of depression, anxiety, stress, sleep issues, and more, and have seen it all.
 Trust us–you’re not the only person wondering if a ayahuasca ceremony in the jungle might cure your depression.
 There are some natural approaches that work well, and these form part of your consult with a professional to determine if that’s the right path for your healing.
 In some cases, natural methods are enough.
-In other cases, they can prolong the problematic symptoms, allow disease to progress, can make it harder to treat your issue later, and in some instances, may make your problem significantly worse.
-We will help you determine the appropriate mix of natural approaches and if medication may be an important part of your healing plan.
+Daily exercise and some supplements have been proven to help with anxiety and depression.
+In other cases, a focus on lifestyle interventions alone can prolong problematic symptoms, allowing mental health issues to progress, making it harder to treat the issue properly later.
+In some instances, taking a non-medical approach can make an issue worse.
+We will help you determine the appropriate mix of natural approaches and if medication may be an important part of your healing.

 Medication Management–How Long Has it Been?